About Our Governors

 Dawn Whiteley (Local authority governor)

-Dawn is the Chair of Governors for the Federation a role she has undertaken since the federation came into being in January 2012, previously serving as a governor for Kirkroyds Infant School since 2002.
+Dawn is the Chair of Governors; a role she has undertaken since the federation came into being in January 2012, previously serving as a governor for Kirkroyds Infant School since 2002.

 Dawn has lived in and around the Holme Valley all her life and now lives in Thongsbridge.
 Dawn worked in the enterprise support sector for over 25 years, helping people setting up and running their own businesses – work for which she received an MBE in the Queen’s 90th Birthday Honours in 2016.
 She now works locally supporting the running and management of an iconic community building in Holmfirth.
 It is this extensive business background which she brings to the Governing body, with a wide range of experience in financial, personnel and management issues.

-Outside of work Dawn has interests in a variety of sports, most notably as a season ticket holder at Huddersfield Town Football Club and a regular spectator of Yorkshire County Cricket Club, she is also a devoted auntie to four nephews.
+Outside of work Dawn is a devoted auntie to four nephews and has interests in a variety of sports, most notably as a season ticket holder at Huddersfield Town Football Club and a member of Yorkshire County Cricket Club.
+(Updated Jan 2020)

 Louise Armitage (Co-opted Staff governor)

-Louise Armitage is the teacher governor for Kirkroyds Infant School, and has been serving on the Governing Body for the last 13 years.
+Louise Armitage is the teacher governor for New Mill Infants, and has been serving on the Governing Body for the last 13 years.
 She previously served on the Linthwaite Ardron School Governing Body, where she was Early Years Co-ordinator.